-We hereby consent to (i) the inclusion of our opinion letter, dated April 27, 2011, to the Board of Directors of Exelon Corporation as Annex D to the joint proxy statement/prospectus included in the initially filed Registration Statement on Form S-4 of Exelon Corporation ("Exelon") filed on June 27, 2011 (the "Registration Statement") relating to the proposed merger of a wholly-owned subsidiary of Exelon with and into Constellation Energy Group, Inc. and (ii) all references to Evercore Group L.L.C. in the sections captioned "Summary-Opinions of Financial Advisors", "The Merger-Background of the Merger", "The Merger-Recommendation of the Board of Directors of Exelon; Exelon's Reasons for the Merger" and "The Merger-Opinions of Financial Advisors to Exelon", of the joint proxy statement/prospectus which forms a part of the Registration Statement.
+We hereby consent to (i) the inclusion of our opinion letter, dated April 27, 2011, to the Board of Directors of Exelon Corporation as Annex D to the joint proxy statement/prospectus included in Amendment No. 1 to the Registration Statement on Form S-4 of Exelon Corporation ("Exelon") filed on August 17, 2011 (the "Registration Statement") relating to the proposed merger of a wholly-owned subsidiary of Exelon with and into Constellation Energy Group, Inc. and (ii) all references to Evercore Group L.L.C. in the sections captioned "Summary-Opinions of Financial Advisors", The Merger-Background of the Merger", "The Merger-Recommendation of the Board of Directors of Exelon; Exelon's Reasons for the Merger" and "The Merger-Opinions of Financial Advisors to Exelon", of the joint proxy statement/prospectus which forms a part of the Registration Statement.